zero-to-mastery/Animation-Nation/README.md

 # Animation Nation

-Hello and welcome to Animation Nation, a ZTM project for Hacktoberfest 2019!
+Hello and welcome to Animation Nation, a ZTM project for Hacktoberfest!
 This site aims to showcase the creative talents of the ZTM community :)

 # Rules